XiaHaochong98/Cradle_OSWorld/README.md

 trade_utils.py: Stores the functions used to buy and sell products when trading.

-main.py: Calls functions from other python files.

-If you're just buying things from camp to town, you might at involve the following functions(for example:Take buying fruit can):
+If you're just buying things from camp to town, you might at involve the following functions (for example: Buying fruit can):

 In the map.py:
 -   open_map